reimagined/resolve/docs/authentication-and-authorization.md

 # Using 3rd-Party Auth Services

 You can implement authentication via 3rd-party services in the same way, in which you implement local authentication.
-To implement authentication for a particular service, use a corresponding Passport modules, e.g, **passport-google** or **passport-facebook**.
+To implement authentication for a particular service, use corresponding Passport modules, e.g., **passport-google** or **passport-facebook**.